 The industry is segmented into dry food, wet food, snacks, veterinary food, liquid food, and organic food.
 Dry food is the largest segment accounting for a major part of the total market share, followed by snacks and wet foods.
 Dry pet foods are most preferred owing to their low-cost and greater convenience.
 The free-from products such as grain-free, soy-free, and low-grain are gaining a major foothold due to the increasing health consciousness among consumers.
 The market is further segmented, based on animal type, with cat food holding the largest share in 2016, as cats are more preferred over dogs since cats do not require constant care and attention.
 The market is propelled by the large interest in pet ownership, with an estimated 74 million households owing at least one pet.
 The market is also segmented based on the pricing mechanisms, sales mechanisms, and geography.
 The United Kingdom is the largest market, as nutrition-conscious consumers try to improve their diets, and simultaneously try to provide more and better nutrition for their pets, thus spiking the sales of vitamins and dietary supplements.
 Spain is forecasted for high growth in the market, during the forecast period.

 Major companies are focused on mergers and joint ventures to increase their respective market share in the industry.
 Major companies in the European pet food market are:

-Huge investments are made in Research and Development sector, focusing on innovative products and pet specific or breed specific products.
-This provides a wide platform for growth of new players and provides opportunities for development.
+Huge investments are made in R&D, focusing on innovative products and pet-specific or breed-specific products.
+This provides a wide platform for the growth of new players and provides opportunities for development.